-The Fault Facies project addresses this problem by a concerted research effort involving structural geologists, mathematicians, modellers, programmers and reservoir engineers.
-The project has developed a practical methodology that allows volumetric gridding of fault zones on reservoir scale models and populating the resulting fault envelopes with realistic fault architectural elements and petrophysical properties.
+The Fault Facies project has developed a practical methodology that allows volumetric gridding of fault zones on reservoir scale models and populating the resulting fault envelopes with realistic fault architectural elements and petrophysical properties.
 Models are built using a standard reservoir modelling tool (Irap RMSTM) employing a customised gridding algorithm in HAVANA.
 Architecture and petrophysical properties of the fault zones are modelled by adapting facies model tools developed for object based modelling of sedimentary facies and employing volumetric strain as a conditioning parameter for the resulting fault zone architecture and petrophysical properties.
-The new method is fully integrated with existing modelling workflows and can be added onto existing models with no need to build new models from scratch.

-Although still under development the Fault Facies method offers a practical solution to evaluation of fault impact on reservoir fluid flow in realistic detail.
+The new method is fully integrated with existing modelling workflows and offers a practical solution to evaluation of fault impact on reservoir fluid flow in realistic detail.